lordfpx/AB-interchange/README.md

 abInterchange({
   mode      : 'img"
   lazy      : true, // or false
-  delay     : 100,  // debounce time on scroll event (only when lazy loading is true) offscreen : 1.5,   // load items only when in the view + 0.5 by default });
+  offscreen : 1.5,   // load items only when in the view + 0.5 by default
+});
 ```